maizzle/maizzle.com/content/starters/markdown.md

 This starter allows you to create emails from markdown files.

-Simply add your markdown files to `src/content`, run the build command, and they will be converted to HTML emails using a predefined layout.
+Simply add your markdown files to `content`, run the build command, and they will be converted to HTML emails using a predefined layout.

 [View on GitHub &rarr;](https://github.com/maizzle/starter-markdown.git)